LifeScopeLabs/lifescope-api/setup/02-local-build.md

 Run npm install or yarn install (npm or yarn must already be installed).

 ## Run migrations
-NOTE: If you've already done this while setting up the app, you can skip this entire step here.
+NOTE: If you've already done this while setting up the app, you can skip this entire step.

-You'll need to run the two migrations in the migrations folder via 'NODE_ENV=local babel-node migrations/<name>.js' (or NODE_ENV=dev, or whatever you named your config file).
+You'll need to run the two migrations in the migrations folder via 'NODE_ENV=local node --experimental-modules migrations/<name>.js' (or NODE_ENV=dev, or whatever you named your config file).
+You must be running Node 12 or higher for this command to work.
 The first migration creates indices on each collection that LifeScope stores in the database.
 The second loads the LifeScope Providers into the database.
 Make sure that you've replaced the remote_map_id's in the Providers with the BitScoop Map IDs you've created.